ibalpinar/snake-for-web/README.md

 If you want to play again, press 'Ok' else press the 'Cancel' button.

 ### Development
 Want to contribute?
 Great!
-If you would like to contribute, you can submit a Pull Request.
+If you would like to contribute, you can Fork the project and submit a Pull Request.

 ### New Features, Improvements and Bugs
 All new features, improvements and bugs are listed under the [Issues](https://github.com/ibalpinar/snake-for-web/issues) section.
 You can start from this section to participate and contribute to the development of the game.